-Stocks rally as investors eye Fed's Jackson Hole event
+S&P, Nasdaq rally to records as investors eye Fed's Jackson Hole event

-U.S. stock indexes snapped back Monday morning as investors looked ahead to a key Federal Reserve event that could lay out the framework for the central bank to begin tapering its asset purchases.
+U.S. stock indexes battled to record highs Monday as investors looked ahead to a key Federal Reserve event that could lay out the framework for the central bank to begin tapering its asset purchases.

 |Ticker